<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 ##################################################################

-# open database reader for the 1st time to get count of records
+# open database reader 1st time to get records count

 ##################################################################

-# break SQL into two parts so we can use the 2nd "from where" part again
+# break SQL into two parts so I can use the 2nd "from where" part again later below

-# sometimes I forget to change the "from where" in both places otherwise
+# so I don't have to remember to copy & paste the "from where" in both places

 $SQLSelectCount = "select count(*)"